xmalmorthen/gbif-portal/portal-web/trunk/README.txt

     					</#list>
   					</script>
   				</#if>
+  	- search for any reference to "$i18nresources" on the javascript files: these would need to change to the new plugin
 	- BaseAction.java:
 		getResourceBundleProperties(String... prefix) method
 	- any other Action class that implemented this method. (although, this method might be useful in other cases)